Kau5h1K/Kau5h1K.github.io/_posts/2019-03-15-eda-crypto.md

 ---
 ## 2. Full dataset, filtering, and reproducibility
 <p>The previous API call returns only the first 100 coins, and we want to explore as many coins as possible.
 Moreover, we can't produce reproducible analysis with live online data.
-To solve these problems, we will load a CSV we conveniently saved on the 6th of December of 2017 using the API call <code>https://api.coinmarketcap.com/v1/ticker/?limit=0</code> named <code>datasets/coinmarketcap_06122017.csv</code>. </p>
+To solve these problems, I will load a CSV that was conveniently saved on the 6th of December of 2017 using the API call <code>https://api.coinmarketcap.com/v1/ticker/?limit=0</code> named <code>datasets/coinmarketcap_06122017.csv</code>. </p>

 ```python